rubenwardy/minetest_modding_book/en/chapters/inventories.md

 end
 {% endhighlight %}

-### Taking items
+### Taking Items

+To remove items from a list:

 {% highlight lua %}
 local taken = inv:remove_item("main", stack)
 print("Took " .. taken:get_count())
 {% endhighlight %}

-### Contains
+### Checking Inventory Contents

-This works if the item count is split up over multiple stacks, for example looking for "default:stone 200" will work if there are stacks of 99 + 95 + 6.
+To check whether an inventory contains a specific quantity of an item:

 {% highlight lua %}
 if not inv:contains_item(listname, stack) then